San Marcos Growers LogoSan Marcos Growers

 The plant we grow as this species is a selected form that is a nice robust plant with more red in the leaf than some, but it is not as large as another cultivar we grow called Echeveria agavoides 'Maria' nor does it have the distinct red edge leaves like Echeveria agavoides 'Ebony' or have the bright green red marked leaves of Echeveria Echeveria agavoides 'Lipstick'.
 It is also not as strongly clustering or have as deeply red tinged leaves as Echeveria agavoides 'Prolifera'.
 Our plants of this clone came tagged as Echeveria agavoides 'Red' and were produced in the micropropagation laboratory (tissue culture) by Longview Horticulture in Longwarry, Victoria, Austrailia - the image displayed courtesy of Longview Horticulture.
 We have grown and sold this plant since 2005.

-This information about Echeveria agavoides displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Echeveria agavoides displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]